Translation Heads: Disentangling meaning from language in LLM-based machine translation: Acknowledgments

-This work was partly funded by Djamé Seddah, Rachel Bawden and Benoît Sagot's chairs in the PRAIRIE institute, now PRAIRIE-PSAI, funded by the French national agency ANR, as part of the “France 2030” strategy under the reference ANR-23-IACL-0008 and as part of the “Investissements d’avenir” programme under the reference ANR-19-P3IA-0001.
-It was also partly funded by the French \textit{Agence Nationale de la Recherche} (ANR) under the project TraLaLaM (``ANR-23-IAS1-0006'') and by the BPI Code Commons project.
-This work was granted access to computing HPC and storage resources by GENCI at IDRIS thanks to the grants 2025-AD011016564 on the supercomputer Jean Zay's CSL, A100, and H100 partitions and thanks to the grant associated with the grand challenge project \textit{Improving AI Interpretability and Safety in Language Models} on the supercomputer DALIA's B200 partition.
+This work was partly funded by Rachel Bawden and Benoît Sagot's chairs in the PRAIRIE institute funded by the French national agency ANR (Agence Nationale de la Recherche) under the reference ANR-19-P3IA-0001 and as part of the ``Investissements d'avenir'' programme, and by Djamé Seddah and Benoît Sagot's chairs in its follow-up, PRAIRIE-PSAI, funded by the ANR under the reference ANR-23-IACL-0008 as part of the ``France 2030'' strategy.
+It was also partly funded by the ANR project TraLaLaM (ANR-23-IAS1-0006) and by the BPI project Code Commons.
+This work was granted access to computing HPC and storage resources by GENCI at IDRIS thanks to the grants 2025-AD011016564 and 2025-AD011012254R5 on the supercomputer Jean Zay's CSL, A100, and H100 partitions and thanks to the grant GCDA1016807 on the supercomputer DALIA's B200 partition.
+We thank Maxence Lasbordes for the helpful discussions during the preparation of this work.